oblivionratula/JukePi/README.md

 For now, this does what I want, but I may also be looking to add an LIRC component.

-I think I need to more gracefully exit (keyboard interrupt or something) and release the GPIO pins?
+Testing:  I think I need to more gracefully exit (keyboard interrupt or something) and release the GPIO pins?
 Because currently I get "Already in use" warnings, but things work.

 Enjoy/don't laugh too hard.